legal resources necessary to hold negligent facilities accountable.

 Negligence and mistreatment in nursing homes often go unobserved until of caregiver's unexpectable actions results in abuse, injuries or harm.
 Often, mistreatment is caused by a lack of proper supervision, a failure to train the nursing staff or bad hiring practices that lead to serious problems occurring in the facility.

-The Arkansas Nursing Home Law Center Attorneys have represented many Pulaski County nursing home victims who were injured at the hands of their caregivers, other residents, employees, and visitors.
+Our nursing home neglect affiliated attorneys in Arkansas have represented many Pulaski County nursing home victims who were injured at the hands of their caregivers, other residents, employees, and visitors.
 If your loved one was harmed, contact us today so we can begin working on your case to ensure your family is adequately compensated for their damages and those responsible for causing your loved one harm are held legally accountable.Madison Healthcare and Rehabilitation Center

 This Medicare/Medicaid-participating long-term care (LTC) center is a "for-profit" 140-certified bed home providing cares to residents of Little Rock and Pulaski County, Arkansas.
 The facility is located at: